less/less-docs/content/features-overview.md

 @var: white;
 ```

-Inline comments will not carry over to the compiled .css file and won't be imported using the @import directive.
+Inline comments will not carry over to the compiled .css file.

 ### Importing